 Other ways to reduce your payments rather than taking a mortgage payment holiday

 Rather than take a payment holiday there could be other ways to reduce your outgoings to a more manageable level such as a remortgage by switching to another lender or switching to a different rate with your existing lender.
 Speaking to a mortgage broker that covers all lenders in the market is important.
-It is also good idea at this time to thoroughly review your bank statements and look for where savings can be made.
+It is also a good idea at this time to thoroughly review your bank statements and look for where savings can be made.

 How to contact your mortgage lender to discuss a payment holiday

 For further information about how your mortgage lender is supporting their clients through these difficult times you should visit their website – here are some quick links to help:

 Each mortgage holder must review their finances and circumstances.
 A solution that is right for some mortgage holders will not be suitable for others.
 These are challenging times, and it is crucial people make informed decisions and receive guidance from trusted experts.

 Get in touch with the Money Hub today As the finance experts specialising in mortgages, we’re on hand to help with all of your questions regarding mortgage payment holidays.
 To speak to a member of our helpful team, please get in touch and we will be able to assist!

 DISCLAIMER: These articles are for information only and should not be construed as advice.
 You should always seek advice prior to taking any action.